core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 # Updates to RFC7641 Observing Resources in the Constrained Application Protocol (CoAP) {#observing}

+In this appendix, "client" and "server" refer to the CoAP client and CoAP server.

 ## Notifications and Reordering

 When using the Observe Option with CoAP over UDP, notifications from the server set the option